Ravi-1105/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-Thus the distance between two points have brrn found
+Thus the distance between two points have been found